Copyright Dispute Policy

 - A physical or electronic signature of a person authorized to act on behalf of the owner of the copyright that has been allegedly infringed;

-- Contact information about the notifier including address, telephone number and, if available, email address;
+- Information for Honey to contact you, including address, telephone number and, if available, email address;

-- A statement that the notifier has a good faith belief that the material identified in (1)(c) is not authorized by the copyright owner, its agent, or the law; and
+- A statement that you have a good faith belief that the material identified in (1)(c) is not authorized by the copyright owner, its agent, or the law; and

-- Once Proper Bona Fide Infringement Notification is Received by the Designated Agent.Upon receipt of a proper notice of copyright infringement, we reserve the right to:
+- Once Proper Bona Fide Infringement Notification is Received by the Designated Agent.Upon receipt of a proper notice of copyright infringement, we will respond expeditiously to remove or disable access to the infringing material.
+We reserve the right to also:

 - notify the content provider who is accused of infringement that we have removed or disabled access to the applicable material; and